Sydney-o9/OzNotificationBundle/README.md

 - Choose the roles the user needs to have to receive a particular notification.
   (e.g you might want your admin people with [ROLE_ADMIN] to receive notifications in a different way to your normal users with [ROLE_USER])
-- Decide whether you would like to use a queuing system (RABBIT MQ) or not.
+- Decide whether you would like to use a queuing system (e.g RABBIT MQ) or not.
 - Send notifications from the backend of your application to a particular user.
-- Send notifications to a many users at a time (Bulk notifications) (e.g Send this notification to all users that subscribed to newsletter.of.the.week)
+- Send notifications to many users at a time (Bulk notifications) (e.g Send this notification to all users that subscribed to newsletter.of.the.week)

 As a USER of the application, you can: